AI literacy: Schools

-Case study: DAILy

-The DAILy (Developing AI Literacy) program was developed by MIT and Boston University with the goal of increasing AI literacy among middle school students.
-The program is structured as a 30-hour workshop that includes the topics of introduction to artificial intelligence, logical systems (decision trees), supervised learning, neural networks, computational learning, deepfake, and natural language generators.
-Students examine the moral and social implications of each topic, as well as its occupational implications.

 Higher education

 Before the second decade of the 21st century, artificial intelligence was studied mainly in STEM courses.
 Later, projects emerged to increase artificial intelligence education, specifically to promote AI literacy.
 Most courses start with one or more study units that deal with basic questions such as what artificial intelligence is, where it comes from, what it can do and what it can't do.
 Most courses also refer to machine learning and deep learning.
 Some of the courses deal with moral issues in artificial intelligence.
+In Ireland, the Higher Education Authority published Generative AI in Higher Education Teaching & Learning: Policy Framework in December 2025, which encouraged higher education institutions to embed AI literacy across programmes as a core graduate attribute.

 Disciplinary policy

 As a response to the increase of generative AI use in education, several disciplines formed committees or task forces to examine context-specific approaches toward AI literacy.
 In spring 2025, the Modern Language Association and Conference on College Composition and Communication Joint Task Force finished development of three working papers, a guide on AI literacy for students, and a collection of resources addressing AI use in writing.
-The task force emphasized the need for “a culture of critical AI literacy” and included guidelines not only for students but also educators and institutions, highlighting the need for modeling ethical AI use in planning processes.
+The task force emphasized the need for "a culture of critical AI literacy" and included guidelines not only for students but also educators and institutions, highlighting the need for modeling ethical AI use in planning processes.

-Similarly, a committee formed by the American Historical Association Council published “Guiding Principles for Artificial Intelligence in History Education” which encouraged “clear and transparent engagement with generative AI.”
+Similarly, a committee formed by the American Historical Association Council published "Guiding Principles for Artificial Intelligence in History Education" which encouraged "clear and transparent engagement with generative AI."
 The guidelines demonstrate the value of criticality when working with generative AI in thinking and research.